Spanish and Wine: Don’t Waste $2000

 I mentioned that there are 100,000 words in the Spanish dictionary.
 However, any language-learning expert will tell you that it is possible to be functionally fluent with fewer than 5,000 words.
-(As long as they’re the right words, that is.)
+(As long as they’re the right words.)

-Also note that this assumes you are truly learning all the nuances of these words, including common idiomatic uses, and you can actually UNDERSTAND them when you hear them in a conversation.
-In other words, you’re not just memorizing definitions; you’re truly learning these words in every practical way.
+This also assumes you are learning all the nuances of these words, including common idiomatic uses, and you can actually understand them when you hear them in a conversation.
+In other words, you’re not just memorizing definitions — you’re truly learning these words and can use them in real-life conversations.